DiceTechnology/doris-android-example/csai/README.md

 #### Get video detail (sample code use okhttp client.)

-Your auto token is required to get video details.
+Your auth token is required to get video details.
 Following the guidelines for implementing Macro 2.0, all macros should be rendered server side.

 So in order to get customized ads, parameters are needed to be passed to backend as headers.